 Because this game was drawn, UTRGV won its final match 3-1 over TTU.
 During the same third and final round, WU only tied its match 2-2 with SLU, allowing UTRGV to win the President’s Cup for the first time in its school’s history.
 Congratulations to The University of Texas Rio Grande Valley!

-In your comments, you may offer your congratulations, share your favorite moments from the Final Four of College Chess games (the PGN is available here), tell how knowing the Philidor’s position has helped your chess results, or share a link to your favorite Philidor’s position (or other basic chess endgame) instructional video.
+In your comments, you may offer your congratulations, share your favorite moments from the Final Four of College Chess games, tell how knowing the Philidor’s position has helped your chess results, or share a link to your favorite Philidor’s position (or other basic chess endgame) instructional video.